 Frequency in flesh

-I’ve always known music was my purpose.
-From the moment I could speak, I was drawn to rhythm, sound, and storytelling.
-Whether it was school talent shows, choir performances, or the hallways of my performing arts school, I wasn’t just chasing a dream.
-I was answering a calling.
+From an early age, it was clear that music was Afrobaess’s purpose.
+Even before she could fully articulate it, she was captivated by rhythm, sound, and storytelling.
+Whether performing in school talent shows, singing in choir, or navigating the halls of her performing arts school, she wasn’t just chasing a dream.
+She was answering a deep, undeniable calling.

-Right after high school, I began writing and recording, investing in myself with unwavering faith.
-I didn’t wait for permission.
-I created.
-I studied.
-I worked.
-Through discipline, bold creativity, and integrity, I built my foundation as a multifaceted artist.
-Songwriter, vocalist, and storyteller.
-Today, I have a deep, genre-spanning catalog that speaks to my growth, vision, and voice.
+Immediately after high school, Afrobaess began writing and recording, choosing to invest in herself with unwavering faith.
+She didn’t wait for permission.
+She created.
+She studied.
+She worked.
+Through discipline, bold creativity, and integrity, she laid a foundation as a multifaceted artist: songwriter, vocalist, and storyteller.
+Today, her genre-spanning catalog reflects her evolution, vision, and voice.

-One of the most powerful moments of my journey came at 19, when I wrote and recorded a peace record titled “Amiro Kuch Inkono” which means “I want peace, do you?”
-It features the voice of my maternal grandmother.
-She stepped into the studio, delivered a one take freestyle, and created history with me.
-That record holds the weight of generations.
-My grandparents fled war in Uganda.
-My parents arrived in America as refugees.
-And I now stand on their sacrifices, using my voice to create healing, legacy, and change.
+A pivotal moment in her journey came at 19, when Afrobaess wrote and recorded a peace anthem titled “Amiro Kuch Inkono,” meaning “I want peace, do you?”
+The song features the voice of her maternal grandmother, who stepped into the studio and delivered a one-take freestyle that made history.
+The record carries generational weight.
+Her grandparents fled war in Uganda, and her parents arrived in the U.S. as refugees.
+Afrobaess now stands on their sacrifices, using her voice to build legacy, foster healing, and spark change.

-I am currently a proud member of Creative Spaces Music Group in Los Angeles, surrounded by a community of visionary artists.
-And as I prepare to release new music, I do so with a renewed sense of purpose.
-I no longer create just to be heard.
-I create to impact.
-To empower.
-To connect.
+Currently based in Los Angeles, Afrobaess is a proud member of Creative Spaces Music Group, where she is surrounded by a community of visionary artists.
+As she prepares to release new music, she does so with a renewed sense of purpose.
+Her art is no longer driven solely by the desire to be heard.
+It is driven by the mission to empower, impact, and connect.

-Beyond the music, I serve as Executive Grants Director for Sharing Hope Medical Mission USA, a nonprofit delivering life saving surgical intervention and education to underserved communities in Nigeria and more.
-Service, like music, is part of my DNA.
-Both are vehicles for transformation.
+Beyond music, Afrobaess serves on the Executive Team for Sharing Hope Medical Mission USA, a nonprofit that provides lifesaving surgical interventions and education to underserved communities in Nigeria and beyond.
+For her, service and music are intertwined—both are vehicles for transformation.

 Contact